ColdSauce/blog/content/posts/2018/04/08/git.md

 `git rebase -i` is where I start. `-i` tells the rebase command that you want this to be an interactive session and you want to chose how you want to rebase.

 After the `-i`, you need to specify where you want the rebase to start.
 With this, you need to provide a Git commit hash.
 You can use `git log` to find your commits and their hashes and copy them.
-However, in my typical workflow, I just do the following: `git rebase -i HEAD^^^`
+However, in my typical workflow, I just do the following: `git rebase -i HEAD~~~`

 By doing `HEAD~~~` you are telling Git that you want the commit hash 3 commits behind HEAD which is where you are currently at.
 Now you will get a screen that looks something like this.